top of page

 • the foreigner may not be naturalized (Section 12a, Paragraph 3 of the StAG),

 • the foreigner can be expelled from Germany (§ 54 AufenthG, § 5 Abs.
-1 Nr.
-2 AufenthG),
+1 No. 2 AufenthG),

-• Foreign missions (Foreign Office, embassies and consulates),
+• foreign missions (Foreign Office, embassies and consulates),

 • immigration authorities,